From Foam Waste to Value: Uzbekistan Factory’s Recycling Success with GENMAX

 - Produces both rectangular and cylindrical blocks for versatile applications

-- Advanced agitation system prevents crystallization during processing
+- Advanced mix system prevents crystallization during processing

 - Built-in weight display meters glue and steam with accuracy for consistent bonding